pablo-q/loopback-next/examples/validation-app/README.md

 1. [CoffeeShop model](src/models/coffee-shop.model.ts): Shows how to add validation using [AJV](https://www.npmjs.com/package/ajv).

-   Example to limit lenght on a string:
+   Example to limit length on a string:

    ```ts
    @property({